rEflxzR/Linux-Account-Management-Script/README.md

 # LINUX ACCOUNT MANAGER
 Just a script to ease the Burden of Linux Admins

-Suggestions / Critics / Appreciation :D
+Suggestions / Critics / Appreciation are most welcome :D
-are most welcome :-)

 # Steps to Use:
 1. Open a terminal and Clone the Repository